wstric/bedburner/README.md

 The resulting setup ended being a little too tall for a stock V2.4 bed spacers.
 This wasn't an issue since the Whooping kinematic bed mod already gave plenty of height.
-Using 5015 radial blower fan and matching ducts; two units could be fit in between the bed extrusions and another two could be hidden under a 300mm bed on the outside.
+Using 5015 radial blower fan and matching ducts; two units could be fit in between the bed extrusions and another two could be hidden under a 300mm or 350mm bed on the outside.

 ### Results
 * Twin BedBurner test rig setup: